-The Freedom Fund’s Ethiopia Hotspot promotes safe migration for women and girls traveling to the Middle East for domestic work, and supports education and recovery services for potential migrants and returnees.
+The Freedom Fund’s Ethiopia hotspot promotes safe migration for women and girls travelling to the Middle East for domestic work, and supports education and recovery services for potential migrants and returnees.
 One of our partners, the Agar Ethiopia Charitable Society (AGAR), reintegrates survivors of trafficking and returnees who had migrated to the Middle East from Ethiopia.

 During her stay in Yemen, Atlaye said she worked different jobs and led a normal life.
 But when the Yemeni civil war broke out, tragedy struck and she lost all her assets, even the money she had deposited in Yemen’s banks.
 She returned to Ethiopia empty-handed, suffering from mental and emotional distress.